Right Arrow

 But here’s the real story: these injuries are not inevitable.
 A comprehensive safety approach—combining proven protocols, strong culture, and smart use of technology—can dramatically reduce risk.
-Video intelligence is now a vital part of that toolkit, offering real-time visibility, accountability, and actionable insight.
+Video intelligence is now a vital part of that toolkit, offering real-time visibility, accountability, and operational insight.

 The Cost of Safety Negligence in Plastics and Rubber Products Manufacturing